justinross102/386-blog/_posts/2023-09-01-first-post.md

 ### Displaying Multiple Plots

 If you want to display multiple plots together, I would recommend the `patchwork` package.
-You'll have to install it if you haven't installed it already (`install.packages("patchwork")`).
+You'll have to install it if you haven't installed it already.
 Once it is installed and loaded by running `library(patchwork)`, you can display plots together using `+` and `/` operators.
 The `+` operator places plots side by side, while the `/` operator places plots on top of eachother.
 One example is shown below.
 Assume my final scatterplot is assigned to a variable called `attendance_scatter` and my final boxplot is assigned to a variable called `runs_boxplot`.

 ```r
 install.packages("patchwork")